What is Jeuveau and how is it used?

 Dysphagia And Breathing Difficulties

 Treatment with botulinum toxin products, including JEUVEAU, can result in swallowing or breathing difficulties.
 Patients with preexisting swallowing or breathing difficulties may be more susceptible to these complications.
-In most cases, this has been a consequence of weakening of muscles in the area of injection that are involved in breathing or oropharyngeal muscles that control swallowing or breathing [see Spread Of Toxin Effect].
+In most cases, this has been a consequence of weakening of muscles in the area of injection that are involved in breathing or oropharyngeal muscles that control swallowing or breathing [see WARNINGS AND PRECAUTIONS].

 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
 Dysphagia may persist for several months, and require use of a feeding tube to maintain adequate nutrition and hydration.
 Aspiration may result from severe dysphagia and is a particular risk when treating patients in whom swallowing or respiratory function is already compromised.

 Treatment with botulinum toxins, including JEUVEAU, may weaken neck muscles that serve as accessory muscles of ventilation.
 This may result in a critical loss of breathing capacity in patients with respiratory disorders who may have become dependent upon these accessory muscles.
 There have been postmarketing reports from other botulinum toxin products of serious breathing difficulties, including respiratory failure.

 Patients with smaller neck muscle mass and patients who require bilateral injections into the sternocleidomastoid muscle for the treatment of cervical dystonia have been reported to be at greater risk for dysphagia.
 Injections into the levator scapulae for the treatment cervical dystonia may be associated with an increased risk of upper respiratory infection and dysphagia.
 JEUVEAU is not approved for the treatment of cervical dystonia.

 Patients treated with botulinum toxin products, including JEUVEAU, may require immediate medical attention should they develop problems with swallowing, speech or breathing.
-These reactions can occur within hours to weeks after injection with botulinum toxin [see Spread Of Toxin Effect].
+These reactions can occur within hours to weeks after injection with botulinum toxin [see WARNINGS AND PRECAUTIONS].

 Caution should be used when JEUVEAU treatment is used in patients who have marked facial asymmetry, ptosis, excessive dermatochalasis, deep dermal scarring, thick sebaceous skin or when subjects do not respond to 20 Units of botulinum toxin (e.g. the inability to substantially lessen glabellar lines even by physically spreading them apart).
 Do not exceed the recommended dosage and frequency of administration of JEUVEAU.